rbind/yutani/content/post/2019-01-25-a-survival-guide-to-install-rlang-from-github-on-windows.md

 C:\path\to\R\win-library\3.5\rlang\libs\x64\rlang.dll: Permission denied
 ```

 This is because `rlang.dll` is used by the current R session (or other session?), so Windows won't let me overwrite it.
 What should I do?
-Here's some advices.
+Here's some advice.

 ## Restart the R session

 This is always necessary.
-Since rlang is very fundamental package, it might be loaded as a dependency of some attached or loaded package (if you are curious about the diffrences between load and attach, [R Packages](http://r-pkgs.had.co.nz/namespace.html#search-path) helps).
+Since rlang is very fundamental package, it might be loaded as a dependency of some attached or loaded package (if you are curious about the differences between load and attach, [R Packages](http://r-pkgs.had.co.nz/namespace.html#search-path) helps).
 You need a fresh session with no packages (except for base packages) loaded.
 On RStudio, `Ctrl+Shift+F10`, or "Restart R" in "Session" menu.

 ![](/images/2019-01-25-restart.jpg)